PaulKondrusik/html_JS_training/README.md

 courses from Udemy:
 1. JavaScript od Podstaw do Eksperta by Arkadiusz Włodarczyk
 2. Kurs Tworzenia Stron WWW w HTML i CSS od Podstaw do Eksperta by Arkadiusz Włodarczyk

+In progres:
-3. You Don't Know JS by Kyle Simpson
+You Don't Know JS by Kyle Simpson